 There are a handful of treatments available to help those who are struggling with both past trauma and addiction.
 Our trauma-informed approach helps our clients work through the effects of trauma as they build healthy coping skills to avoid relapse.

-- Individual Counseling: An individual therapy program takes place on a one-on-one basis with a qualified counselor.
-You will participate in trauma-focused cognitive-behavioral therapy (CBT) so you can change the negative patterns of thinking created by trauma.
+- Individual counseling – An individual therapy program takes place on a one-on-one basis with a qualified counselor.
+You will participate in cognitive-behavioral therapy (CBT) so you can change the negative patterns of thinking created by trauma.

-- Group Counseling: A group therapy program often takes the form of support groups.
-In support groups, people with similar traumas come together and share in their grief.
+- Group counseling – A group therapy program often takes the form of support groups.
+In support groups, several individuals who are struggling with addiction come together and share their experiences.
 Learning how others have coped with similar situations can empower trauma survivors so they feel less alone.

-- Medication: Medicine cannot treat trauma disorders themselves, but it can treat the symptoms.
-Many people with trauma disorders benefit from taking medication prescribed for depression, anxiety, attention deficit, extreme mood shifts, and more so they can cope with their addiction throughout their treatment.
+- Medication – Medicine cannot treat trauma disorders themselves, but it can treat the symptoms.
+Many people with trauma disorders benefit from taking medication prescribed for depression, anxiety, attention deficit, extreme mood shifts, and more so they can focus on recovery during treatment.

-Trauma-informed therapy can take place in both an outpatient and inpatient setting.
+Trauma-informed treatment can take place in both an outpatient and inpatient setting.
 An outpatient treatment program is more flexible.
 Therefore, it allows patients to visit their therapist in an office setting, usually once a week.
-Inpatient therapy, however, requires the patient to stay in a residential treatment program.
-Placing a trauma survivor in a healing environment can help them process trauma so they can learn coping skills.
-Both inpatient and outpatient treatment often use trauma-focused cognitive-behavioral therapy.
+Inpatient treatment, however, requires the patient to stay in a residential treatment program.
+Placing a trauma survivor in a healing environment can help them process trauma and begin the journey to recovery.

-There are many indications that you may have experienced trauma and need a trauma therapy program to help you.
-These signs of childhood and adult trauma include but are not limited to:
+There are many indications that you may have experienced trauma and are still feeling its effects.
+These include but are not limited to: